Ramsey expansions of metrically homogeneous graphs: Conclusion and open problems

 \section{Conclusion and open problems}

+Between the submission of this paper (2017) and its publication, there have been many developments, and in particular some of the open problems have been solved (and others have arisen).
+We decided to update this section and mention whenever we are aware of some progress, while keeping the original numbering.

+\paragraph{1 and 2} The EPPA results of this paper need an extra expansion for the odd-diameter antipodal classes and the even-diameter bipartite antipodal classes.
+In the original version we asked whether this is necessary and argued that this is closely connected to EPPA for two-graphs:

-\paragraph{1} The remaining open cases for EPPA of the known metrically homogeneous graphs are already stated as Problem~\ref{prob:EPPA}: we do not know whether the requirement of a predicate $P$ denoting the podality in Theorem~\ref{thm:EPPAantipodal} is necessary.
-In its easiest instance, the class $\mathcal A^3_{0,10,7,2}$ of all antipodal metric spaces of diameter $3$, the metric spaces can be equivalently interpreted as double-covers of complete graphs.
+The class $\mathcal A^3_{0,10,7,2}$ of all antipodal metric spaces of diameter $3$, the metric spaces can be equivalently interpreted as double-covers of complete graphs.
 By {\em double-cover} of $\str{K}_n$ we mean a graph $\str{G}$ with a 2--to--1 covering map from the vertices of $\str{G}$ to those of $\str{K}_n$, so that each edge of $\str{K}_n$ is covered by two edges of $\str{G}$.
 There are two double-covers of $\str{K}_3$, a pair of triangles and a hexagon, see Figure~\ref{fig:doublecover}.

 It is a well known fact that double-covers of complete graphs correspond to {\em two-graphs} (3-regular hypergraphs where every subhypergraph with 4 vertices contains an even number of hyperedges): given a double-cover $\str{G}$ of $\str{K}_n$ put vertices $a,b,c\in K_n$ to a hyper-edge if and only if the corresponding double-cover is a hexagon.